Joseph Othmar von Rauscher: Prince-Archbishop of Vienna

 The Austrian bishops proceeded to the First Vatican Council immediately after the conflict over the Concordat.
 Rauscher regarded the assembly with the greatest hopes and issued two pastorals dealing with the council on 15 November 1869.
 Pope Pius IX appointed him to the commission pro recipiendis, which had to investigate all motions submitted.
 At the first real session of the council (the General Congregation of 28 December) he delivered the first address, and twice spoke against the opportuneness of a universal catechism; the needs and the degrees of culture of the individual peoples were too different.
 As to the question which finally most strongly stirred the minds of those in and outside the council, that of the infallibility of the pope teaching ex cathedra, Rauscher was the leader of the bishops who combatted the expediency of the definition.
 His work, "Observationes quædam de infallibilitatis ecclesiæ subjecto", appeared at Naples, and was reprinted at Vienna; the author later explained that it "was especially intended to emphasize the fact that the proposed decision would afford parties hostile to the Church those subterfuges of which they were in need".
 In the general debate Rauscher, who was ill, had his speech read by Bishop Hefele; it lasted over an hour, and ends characteristically: "But always shall I adore the ways of the Lord", He repeatedly took part in the special debates (8, 9, and 15 June), and at the ballot in the General Congregation of 13 July he voted non placet.
 However, he did not sign the memorial of the fifty-five bishops of the minority to Pius IX on 17 July, believing he had done all that he should.
 On 17 July he took leave of the pope, and later, as Archbishop of Vienna, promulgated the doctrinal decrees of the Vatican Council.
 He protested the suppression of the Papal States, on 20 September 1870.
 In May 1874 Austrian laws concerning the external legal position of the Catholic Church, the contributions to the religious funds, and the legal recognition of religious societies were issued.

+He died in Vienna on 24 November 1875.
 His body rests in Our Lady's Choir of the Stephanskirche before the steps of the altar.
 At the wall beneath the Rauscher window is his monument.

+In popular culture

+In The Empress TV series, he was portrayed by actor August Schmölzer.